DimaFantasy/gerb2img/README.md

   "inputFilename": "input.drl"
 }
 ```
 **Note:** The `optGrowSize` parameter in Excellon allows compensation for technological peculiarities in production: positive values increase hole diameter, negative values decrease it.
+The function returns the number of processed drill holes through the special `drillCount` parameter.

 ## Usage Examples